natoka/F-k-Apttus/README.md

 # Product Design
-1. The data modle is
+1. The data modle is over designed, in our org with has 298 Apttus object, none from Apttus can explain the more 20% object purpose, then why w

 Case : CAS-06324-W5X6D3
 # Product Quality

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQyOTk5MDUxNCwtMTQ0Njg0MDU2NV19
+eyJoaXN0b3J5IjpbLTk2ODIwOTkwNCwtMTQ0Njg0MDU2NV19
 -->